xinyueniu/120-Data-Science-Interview-Questions/data-analysis.md

   - For linear, it might not too bad, but for nonlinear, it will be very bad.
   - Fact1: As dimensionality d increases, all points become outliers Ratio reduces quickly.〖(.8)〗^d
-  - Fact2: Number if data points needed to see nonlinearities increases with dimension d.
+  - Fact2: Number of data points needed to see nonlinearities increases with dimension d.
 Need Even More Data When There is Noise.
 And There is Always Noise

   - Conclusion:
     - Work hard to minimize dimensionality.
 Only include variables with substantial information, and minimize the number of variables.